IbrahimElshafey/LocalResumableFunction/_Documents/_Efficient Wait Matching.md

 	* Other parts to false
 	* If result is true the full match
 	* if else the partial match

 * Match vistor will return
 	* MatchExpression
-	* MatchExpressionDynamic
-	* CallMandatoryPartExpression
+	* CallMandatoryPartExpression (Dynamic pushed call JObject)
-	* CallMandatoryPartExpressionDynamic
-	* WaitMandatoryPartExpression
-	* WaitMandatoryPartExpressionDynamic
+	* InstanceMandatoryPartExtarctorExpression (Intance Class)
 	* Current Mandatory Part
+		* After applying `InstanceMandatoryPartExtarctorExpression` to current instance
 	* Mandatory is partial or full

 * Optimize wait table indexes to enable fast wait insertion
 	* Remove index
 		* [ParentWaitId] in [dbo].[Waits]